BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

+## Assignment-15:
-## Assignment-15: Building a model for mask and depth map prediction for custom dataset where foreground are overlay over background and it equivalent ground truth mask and depth are given as target images.
+Building a model for mask and depth map prediction for custom dataset where foreground are overlay over background and it equivalent ground truth mask and depth are given as target images.

-* Custom Dataset and data loaded fucntions
+* Custom Dataset and data loaded functions
 * Data split: 70:30(train:test)
 * Image augmentation techniques
-* Experiment with different Loss fucntions
+* Experiment with different Loss functions
-* Technique for Accuracy Calculation
+* Technique for accuracy calculation
 * Experiment with various model architecture
 * Strategy for beating 12 hours colab limitation run

 ## Dataset overview?

-* Datasetsize: 400K
+* Dataset size: 400K
 * Background theme: "Classroom"
 * Foreground objects: student or/and teacher
 * For building of model we need four kind of images: